MarcoMuellner/domaindrivenjs/docs/guide/core/domain-services.md

 ## Domain Services and Dependencies

-Domain services may depend on other domain services or repositories:
+Domain services may depend on other domain services:

 ```javascript
 const OrderFulfillmentService = domainService({